raeon/orb/README.md

 Orb starts from the default Lua syntax.
 From here, we can read this section to see what is different, and the next section to see what syntax has been added.

 ### Local
-The `local` keyword is replaced with the `let` keyword.
+The `local` keyword is replaced with the `my` keyword.
 This applies in all cases where the `local` keyword would be used.

 ##### Orb
 ```
-let x = 4
+my x = 4
 ```

 ##### Lua